BlueNightSky/betterworldmap-dragonflight/README.md

 ## Features

-### Quick Toggle Menu

 A quick toggle menu will appear on the Dragon Isles map which allows you to quickly toggle the visibility of any icons added to the world map.

-## Expansion Features

-This addon adds information to the Dragon Isles map from the following zones:
+This addon adds information to the Dragon Isles map for the following zones:

 * Patch 10.0.0 - The Waking Shores, Ohn'ahran Plains, The Azure Span, and Thaldraszus
 * Patch 10.0.7 - The Forbidden Reach

 ### Dragon Isles

-* Ancient Waygate locations.
+* Ancient Waygate locations in all zones.
 Learn more about [Mastering the Waygates](https://www.wowhead.com/achievement=16292/mastering-the-waygates).
-* Aylaag Camp locations.
-Learn more about the [The Ohn'ahran Trail](https://www.wowhead.com/achievement=16462/the-ohnahran-trail).
-* Elemental Storm locations.
+* Elemental Storm locations in all zones.
 Learn to become a [Storm Chaster](https://www.wowhead.com/achievement=16490/storm-chaser).
-* Grand Hunt locations.
+* Grand Hunt locations in all zones.
 Learn to become a [Hunt Master](https://www.wowhead.com/achievement=16540/hunt-master).

 ### The Waking Shores

 * Siege on Dragonbane Keep.
 Learn more about the [Siege on Dragonbane Keep](https://www.wowhead.com/achievement=16411/siege-on-dragonbane-keep-home-sweet-home).

+### Ohn'ahran Plains

+* Aylaag Camp locations.
+Learn more about the [The Ohn'ahran Trail](https://www.wowhead.com/achievement=16462/the-ohnahran-trail).

 ### The Azure Span